 Friday the 13th has long been considered an unlucky day in Western culture, though its precise origins remain somewhat unclear.
-The superstition is thought to arise from a combination of two distinct fears: the fear of the number 13, known as triskaidekaphobia, and the fear of Fridays.
+The superstition is thought to arise from a combination of two distinct fears: the fear of the number 13, known as triskaidekaphobia, and the fear of Fridays, both of which have been historically associated with bad luck and misfortune.
+In Christianity, for instance, Jesus was crucified on a Friday, and the Last Supper had 13 attendees, including Judas, the betrayer.

-Conversely, a more recent analysis by Bespoke Investment Group revealed the opposite.
-This study identified intriguing patterns in the performance of the S&P 500 index, which indicated that on Fridays that fall on the 13th, the average gains for the S&P 500 are four times higher than the historical average daily movement.
+Conversely, a more recent analysis by Bespoke Investment Group revealed the opposite.2 This study identified intriguing patterns in the performance of the S&P 500 index, which indicated that on Fridays that fall on the 13th, the average gains for the S&P 500 are four times higher than the historical average daily movement.

 Understanding behavioural finance is crucial for both individual investors and financial professionals.
 Here are a few key takeaways:

 The ‘Friday the 13th effect’ serves as a fascinating example of how superstitions can infiltrate even the most rational and data-driven environments.
-While traditional finance theories emphasise rational decision-making, behavioural finance reminds us that human psychology, with all its quirks and biases, plays a critical role in financial markets.
+While traditional finance theories emphasise rational decision-making, behavioural finance reminds us that human psychology, with all its quirks and biases, still plays a role in financial markets.
 By understanding and acknowledging these influences, investors can better navigate the complexities of the market and make more informed decisions regarding their investment habits.

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3424267